GenericConfluent/GSoC24/HaikuApp.md

 #### How and when did you first hear about Haiku?
 When I was looking through the org list.
-I ignored any orgs that were looking for people with web/python abilities since I much more enjoy low level high level languages.
+I ignored any orgs that were looking for people with web/python abilities since I much more enjoy low-level high-level languages.
 Also: "Haiku is a fast, efficient, easy to use and lean open source operating system".
-Maybe it's because I'm a fanatic member of the rust cult and "blazingly fast" has been burned into my mind but... if that's how you describe your project say no more, where can I sign up to work on it?
+Maybe it's because I'm a fanatic member of the Rust cult and "blazingly fast" have been burned into my mind but... if that's how you describe your project say no more, where can I sign up to work on it?

 #### Did you also apply to other GSoC organizations?
 If so, which is your order of preference?